I've been creating since I was a child. My hobbies include watercolor, drawing, art journaling, painting rocks, sewing and crochet.

 Now my sister has said she'd like two for Christmas and I have seen some glossy black frames that would go really well in her modern home.

-Here is the step-by-step process to creating these pretty flower paintings with colored pencils.
+Here is the step-by-step process of creating these pretty flower paintings with colored pencils.

 Note: All images and text are copyright, but please feel free to share on Facebook and Pinterest.

-The second consideration is the support, the paper.
-I prefer watercolor - my sketch pad is actually a Fabriano Classico Fat Pad A5 9" x 7".
+- Paper: The second consideration is the support, the paper.
+I prefer watercolor; my sketch pad is actually a Fabriano Classico Fat Pad A5 9" x 7".
 I find the ever-so-slightly textured surface is perfect for these drawings.

 When you are happy, place the traced drawing, face-down on a suitable working surface.
 Use your soft pencil or graphite stick to work over the whole drawing.